cretucosmin3/NetFastPack/README.md

 ## Quick Start

-I. Configure it
-    You only need to call one method to configure the service into your API.
+I. You only need to call one method to configure the service into your API.

 ```csharp
 public virtual void ConfigureServices(IServiceCollection services)